Loader gif

 Your max tax refund is guaranteed.

 When it comes to taxes, picking the right tax filing status can make a big difference in what you owe or get back.
-Head of household and married filing jointly are common filing status options, and each comes with its own eligibility criteria.
+Head of household and filing jointly are common filing status options, and each comes with its own eligibility criteria.
 You can only qualify for one or the other, not both, so let’s break down each filing status and see which one may be best for you.

 At a glance: